AndrukhivAndriy/DevOps-BaseCamp/Task9.md

 ![Screenshot_18](https://user-images.githubusercontent.com/79985930/213903470-c10549fc-450d-45bd-ac18-80a137658811.png)

-**P.S.** The weather on this screenshot is not good, becouse before i tested pipelines.
+**P.S.** The weather on this screenshot is not good, becouse before i tested Jenkinsfile.

 **Step4**.
 Create Jenkinsfile for every branch.